Figure 1: The ID30B experimental end station at the ESRF.

 Figure 2: METTL16 methyltransferase domain with a modelled tRNA.
 The N-terminal extension important for binding RNA is shown in red.

-The McCarthy team works on the design, construction and operation of MX and BioSAXS beamlines and studies proteins involved in neuron development.
+The McCarthy team works on the operation, improvement, and automation of MX and bioSAXS beamlines, and studies protein involved in signalling and neuronal development.